Kinovea/kinovea-docs/source/capture/hardware/industrial.rst

 Pylon installation
 ******************

-When installing Basler's Pylon runtime software it is necessary to use the "Custom" option in the installer, expand the "pylon Runtime" node and select "pylon C .NET Runtime" option.
+When installing Basler's Pylon runtime software, it is necessary to use the "Custom" option in the installer, expand the "pylon Runtime" node, and select "pylon C .NET Runtime" option.

 .. image:: /images/capture/pylon-install.png